 But while there are many similarities between TouchBistro and Epos Now, it’s not too hard to spot some of the differences.
 While TouchBistro was created and developed in North America, Epos Now was born in the U.K. As a result, the two companies have taken a different approach when it comes to everything from core features, to customer service.

-To help you parse out some of these two POS providers, we’ve done the research, sorted through all the Epos Now reviews, and put together a head-to-head comparison of TouchBistro vs Epos Now.
+To help you parse out some of these two POS providers, we’ve done the research, sorted through all the Epos Now reviews, and put together a head-to-head TouchBistro vs Epos Now review.
 In this thorough restaurant POS review, we’ll cover:

 We know that no two restaurants are alike, and that what works for the venue down the street may be totally inadequate for your own restaurant.
 This in-depth review is designed to help you pinpoint your must-haves and figure out whether TouchBistro or Epos Now is the right solution for you.
 You can even compare TouchBistro vs Epos Now to other top restaurant POS providers with our Ultimate Guide to the Best Restaurant POS Systems.